On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Matteo Longo and Rodolfo Venerucci for enlightening conversations on some of the topics of this paper.
 I would also like to express my gratitude to Maria Rosaria Pati for her very careful reading of this article and for pointing out several inaccuracies in a previous version of it.
+Finally, I wish to thank the anonymous referee for helpful remarks and suggestions.